palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 2. Fork our code and try to close one of the [many](https://github.com/california-civic-data-coalition/django-calaccess-raw-data/issues) [tickets](https://github.com/california-civic-data-coalition/django-calaccess-campaign-browser/issues) we've filed.
 3. Try to package and distribute an open data set you've worked with.

 If nothing else, [watch James Bennett's excellent 2008 talk](https://www.youtube.com/watch?v=A-S0tqpPga4) on designing reusable applications and ask yourself, every time you start a new project, how you could package it for future reuse.
-It's a simple but powerful approach that has multiplied the reach and reuse of open-source software and, we hope, can do the same for open data.
+It's a simple but powerful approach that has multiplied the reach and reuse of open-source software and we hope can do the same for open data.